postCC42/rainfall/level3/walkthrough.md

 **Crafting the payload:**
 We need to write a total of 64 bytes and use the `%n` format to output to the variable `m`

+`%n` will write the size of our input at the address pointed by `%n`.
+For example, the following input : `AAAA%n`, means that we will write the value 4 (because the size of “AAAA” equals 4) at the address pointed by %n.
+- We can specify a postion to read/write on the stack with `%<num>$n`

 ```
 \x8c\x98\x04\x08   AAAAAAAA...AAAA    %4$n
 |----------------|------------------|